arnavgautam/TreeHacks2015/HOLs/HOL-DebuggingCloudServices/HOL.md

 1. To view the output from other informational trace messages, return to the browser window and click **About** followed by **Quotes** to execute both actions in the controller.
 Recall that you inserted trace messages at the start of each method.

 1. Go back to the **Diagnostics Summary** report.
 Note that you will not see new entries as only errors are displayed in the summary.
-In order to see the informational trace messages you need to click **View all data** below the **Windows Azure application log** table.
+In order to see the informational trace messages you need to click **View all data** below the **Windows Azure application logs** table.

 	![Clicking View all data](Images/clicking-view-all-data.png?raw=true "Clicking View all data")

 	_Clicking View all data_

-1. The Windows Azure Storage Table viewer should open, loading the content of the **WADLogsTable** table.
+1. The **Windows Azure Storage Table** viewer should open, loading the content of the **WADLogsTable** table.
 Locate the log entries with the information trace messages.
-If the information messages are not displayed yet, you might have to wait for the transfer period to elapse and then click the **Refresh** icon from the toolbar reload the table contents.
+If the information messages are not displayed yet, you might have to wait for the transfer period to elapse and then click the **Refresh** icon from the toolbar to reload the table contents.

 	![Showing informational trace messages for the controller actions](Images/showing-informational-trace-messages.png?raw=true)